Adam van Koeverden

-Adam Joseph van Koeverden (born January 29, 1982) is a Canadian sprint kayaker, Olympic gold medallist, and politician serving since 2025 as the Secretary of State for Sport in Prime Minister Mark Carney's Cabinet.
-A member of the Liberal Party, he has represented the electoral disitrct of Burlington North-Milton West and its predecessor district of Milton in the House of Commons since 2019.
+Adam Joseph van Koeverden (born January 29, 1982) is a Canadian sprint kayaker, Olympic gold medallist, and politician serving since 2025 as the Secretary of State for Sport in the 30th Canadian Ministry.
+A member of the Liberal Party, he has represented the electoral district of Burlington North-Milton West and its predecessor district of Milton in the House of Commons since 2019.

 He is an Olympic gold medallist in the K-1 500m category (2004) and a two-time world champion in K-1 500 (2007) and K-1 1000 (2011), winning four Olympic and eight world championship medals.
 His home club is the Burloak Canoe Club in Oakville, Ontario.

 Early life and education

 He was born in Toronto to a Dutch father, Joe van Koeverden, and a Hungarian mother, Beata Bokrossy.
 Van Koeverden attended St. John Catholic Elementary School in Oakville, Ontario, graduating in 1996.
 He then proceeded to go to St. Ignatius of Loyola Catholic Secondary School also located in Oakville.
 He plays guitar.

 Van Koeverden is a graduate of McMaster University's Bachelor of Science Kinesiology program in Hamilton, Ontario.
 He graduated in June 2007 as valedictorian of his class.